tappzz/linux-vpn-auto-connect/README.md

 >nmcli connection show

-## In this list, you need to find the type of your actual Internet connection, e.g., "Wired connection 1" and the UUID number of your current VPN connection.
+## In this list, you need to find the type of your actual Internet connection, e.g., "Wired connection 1", and the UUID number of your current VPN connection.

 >nmcli connection edit "Wired connection 1"

->set connection.secondaries *insert your VPN UUID*
+>set connection.secondaries *insert your VPN UUID* and press Enter

 >print connection.secondaries to check this out